kerbethecoder/theweekndfanpage/README.md

 # theweekndfanpage - Course Project

 A 2022 Course Project from FreeCodeCamp.org, to showcase and test my html and css skills.
-All images are not mine and belong to their respectable owner.

-The website is for educational purposes only.
+### Disclaimer:

+The images, content, or any other materials included within this website are not owned by the creator and belong to their respective owners.
+All credits and rights are acknowledged.
+This website is intended for educational purposes only and does not claim ownership or endorsement of the materials used.
+If you are a rightful owner of any content and wish it to be removed or credited differently, please contact [Your Contact Information] for prompt resolution.